a city in the Philippines, on N Negros.

-a seaport in SW Spain, on a bay of the Atlantic (Gulf of Cádiz ).
+a seaport in southwestern Spain, on a bay of the Atlantic Ocean (Gulf of Cádiz ).

 a port in SW Spain, on a narrow peninsula that forms the Bay of Cádiz at the E end of the Gulf of Cádiz, founded about 1100 bc as a Phoenician trading colony; centre of trade with America from the 16th to 18th centuries.
 Pop: 134 989 (2003 est)

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012